 • To avoid same day clinic cancellation.

-• To obtain approval from CEO or CMO before cancelling or instructing any NTACHC staff member to cancel the provider’s clinic.
+• To obtain approval from CEO or CMO before cancelling or instructing any NTACHC staff member to cancel a provider’s clinic.

 PERFORMANCE REQUIREMENTS